-CHAPTER 11 has also been significantly revised.
+CHAPTER 11 has been significantly revised.
 The section on management practices across cultures has been updated.
 Each section on the specific cultures profiled (i.e., Japan, Germany, Mexico, and China) has been revised to reflect the most current statistics available.
 Note that each of these four sections begins with a brief overview of their economies.
 These have all been updated.
 Also included is an interesting discussion of the phenomenon of the salaryman in Japan.
-The Student Voices Across Cultures essay was written by a student from Sweden who discusses business practices in his country.
+A new Student Voices Across Cultures profile of a young professional in New York City discusses the importance of competent intercultural communication in organizations.
 The section on health care has been updated.
-Table 11.3 has been completely updated.
 Several current studies and references have been added to the section on provider-patient communication.
-The

-Student Voices Across Cultures essay was written by a student from the Faroe Islands, where health care is handled much differently than in the United States.
-Another new section on intercultural communication in educational settings, containing a section on learning styles across cultures and a graphic of a learning style model, a section on teacher immediacy across cultures, and a series of pedagogical recommendations for teachers in intercultural classrooms, has been added.
+Another Student Voices Across Cultures essay was written by a student from the Faroe Islands, where health care is handled much differently than in the United States.
+The discussion of intercultural communication in educational settings, containing a section on learning styles across cultures and a graphic of a learning style model, a section on teacher immediacy across cultures, and a series of pedagogical recommendations for teachers in intercultural classrooms is included.

 CHAPTER 12 presents a discussion of acculturation, culture shock, and intercultural competence.
 The central theme of this chapter is the practical aspect of traveling or moving to a new culture.
 A model of assimilation/acculturation is presented, along with factors that influence the acculturation process, such as perceived similarity and host culture attitudes.
+A new and fascinating profile of a young woman who immigrated to the United States with her parents from Russia as refugees is included that describes their experience with acculturative stress.
 A four-stage, U-curve model of culture shock is outlined.
-In addition, the chapter includes a discussion of the W-curve model of reentry culture shock.
+In addition, the chapter includes a discussion of the W-curve model of re-entry culture shock.
 The chapter includes a variety of self-report inventories to help students prepare for a journey abroad.
 It closes with a model of intercultural competence as four interdependent components-knowledge, affective, psychomotor, and situational features.
 A feature of this chapter is an extended discussion of Kim Zapf's Culture Shock Scale, including a checklist of additional culture shock symptoms.
-The first Student Voices Across Cultures profile features a young woman's experiences with culture shock during her semester in Spain.
-A Student Voices Across Cultures profile based on reentry shock (the W-curve model) is included.
-This will nicely complement the earlier essay on culture shock.
-Many of my students comment that coming back to the United States after a semester abroad (i.e., reentry shock) is more difficult than actually traveling abroad (i.e., culture shock).
-Of particular interest is a new Student Voices Across Cultures profile from a young man who spent a year-long tour of duty in Afghanistan.
+A Student Voices Across Cultures profile based on re-entry shock (the W-curve model) is included.
+This complements the earlier essay on culture shock.
+Many of my students comment that coming back to the United States after a semester abroad (i.e., re-entry shock) is more difficult than actually traveling abroad (i.e., culture shock).
+Of particular interest is a Student Voices Across Cultures profile from a young man who spent a yearlong tour of duty in Afghanistan.
 In his profile, he discusses how the model of culture shock presented in the chapter does not apply to his overseas experience in a war zone.